Colleen Dwyer from Vitality partner Allen Carr’s Easyway reveals the truth behind social smoking and the implications of having the ‘odd’ cigarette.

-My advice would be to try an Allen Carr Easyway seminar – Vitality members save £299 on the standard retail price.
-The key is realising that you don’t need to smoke to enjoy your evening out or time with friends and the Allen Carr programme can help with that.
+My advice would be to try an Allen Carr Easyway seminar – Vitality members save up to £299 on the Allen Carr Programme.
+The key is realising that you don’t need to smoke to enjoy your evening out or time with friends and the Allen Carr Programme can help with that.

 I’d also suggest observing smokers when you’re out.
 You might start to become aware that smoking isn’t making them happy or more sociable.
 More often than not, smokers aren’t having a better time, they’re probably just going through the motions.